Aloo Methi Recipe (Indian Potato Fenugreek Leaves Stir Fry)

 Start by cleaning the methi leaves.
 You need 8 oz (225 grams) of leaves.

 Pluck the leaves from the stem.
-Thick stems are usually bitter and thus need to be discarded.
+Thick stems are usually bitter and should be discarded.
 Also, discard the yellow and wilted methi leaves.

 Chop the leaves roughly and then use them to make the sabzi.
 There is no need to chop the leaves finely as they will wilt once cooked.